Section 10. Classifications.

 In the case of an individual who has failed to maintain a required class of Association membership, the individual may be removed from their Position upon ten (10) days advance notice from the President (or, if such person is the President, upon receipt of notice from the President-Elect); provided that the President (or President-Elect) shall have confirmed with the Executive Director, prior to issuance of the notice, that the individual in question has not maintained or no longer qualifies for the class of Association membership required by their Position.
 If the failure to maintain membership is inadvertent and correctible, the individual may prevent the removal from becoming effective by correcting the failure within the ten (10) day period following receipt of notice.
 For purposes of this Chapter, any required notice, submission, or response shall be deemed received when sent via e-mail to the intended recipient’s last known e-mail address or, if mailed by first-class U.S. Mail to the individual’s last known address or if applicable to the Association’s offices, on the third (3rd) day after posting.

-In the event of Cause not related to Association membership status, removal proceedings may be instituted by a written compliant, which may include substantiating evidence to the extent applicable or appropriate, and which is either (i) signed by any twenty (20) or more voting members of the House of Delegates and submitted to the Board of Trustees, or (ii) initiated by the Board of Trustees by at least one-third (1/3) of the Board members eligible to vote.
+In the event of Cause not related to Association membership status, removal proceedings may be instituted by a written complaint, which may include substantiating evidence to the extent applicable or appropriate, and which is either (i) signed by any twenty (20) or more voting members of the House of Delegates and submitted to the Board of Trustees, or (ii) initiated by the Board of Trustees by at least one-third (1/3) of the Board members eligible to vote.

 Section 30.
 Procedure